About the TTFA

 A new constitution was adopted in 2015 and can be seen here.
 With the election of David John Williams as the new President elect on November 29th, 2015, three new Vice Presidents were also elected and they are Ewing Davis, Joanne Salazar and Allan Warner

-At the 2015 Annual General Meeting on November 29th, 2015, a new Board of Directors was also elected and comprises the following individuals – Samuel Saunders (Central FA), Sherwyn Dyer (Eastern Counties Football Union), Karanjabari Williams (Northern FA), Richard Quan Chan (Southern FA), Anthony Moore (Tobago FA), Joseph Taylor (T&T Football Referees Association), Dexter Skeene (TT Pro League) and Sharon O’Brien (Women’s League Football).
+At the 2015 Annual General Meeting on November 29th, 2015, a new Board of Directors was also elected and currently comprises the following individuals – Sherwyn Dyer (Eastern Counties Football Union), Karanjabari Williams (Northern FA), Richard Quan Chan (Southern FA), Anthony Moore (Tobago FA), Joseph Taylor (T&T Football Referees Association), Dexter Skeene (TT Pro League), Wayne Cunningham (Eastern FA) and Sharon O’Brien (Women’s League Football).

 The TTFA is responsible for all regulatory aspects of the game of football in Trinidad and Tobago.
 The Activities of the TTFA are several and varies across the board.
 It includes the following: